 In the current competitive climate of the private capital markets, it’s easy to understand how and why an investment banker could be complacent: the universe of buyers is so large, and so diverse.
 Even small add-on deals are getting attention from sophisticated buyers with long-term roll-up plans.
 While the “if you build it, they will come” strategy works for many, it’s far from a best-in-class practice.

 Sponsor relationships require attention and care – especially those with the buying power that sellers expect to receive in exchange for the banker’s fee or retainer.
 Neglecting those relationships in a “seller’s market” is not only foolish, but costly.

-In this article, we review four ways for investment bankers to perform a “sponsor relationship health” self-assessment of sorts that is sure to kick-start business development efforts as we head into the busy season.
+In this article, we review four ways for investment bankers to perform a “deal sponsor relationship health” self-assessment of sorts that is sure to kick-start business development efforts as we head into the busy season.

 Who do we really care about?